flaubert-dev/really-simple-theme/readme.txt

 == Description ==

-Really Simple is a theme for bloggers and writers who need a ultra light and fast theme.
-The theme focuses on simplicity and loading speed.
-Yes, Really Simple Theme is also fully AMP compatible.
-Check the >> readme.txt << file and leave the sidebar perfect after WordPress 5.8 update.
+Really Simple is a theme for new bloggers and writers who need a faster site.
+This theme focuses on simplicity as much as possible, and loading speed using AMP.
+Yes, this theme is fully AMP compatible.
+Check out the file: readme.txt, which has good tips to avoid bugs when you update WordPress 5.8 and newer versions.

 == Installation ==